Atlético Clube de Portugal: New investment

 During the 2023 season, a new SAD was formed and 90% of the team was purchased by Signature Football Holdings, an investment group led by former New York City council speaker Gifford Miller.
 The club retains 10% ownership.
 Signature Football Holdings has stated plans to invest significantly into the team and stadium over the coming years.
 The first year under new ownership was marked by relative success as Atlético made the promotion round of Liga 3 before ultimately falling short of promotion to Liga 2.

 Stadium

 On formation of the club in 1942, Atlético inherited the Campo da Tapadinha, home ground of Carcavelinhos.
 In 1945, the club renovated the field, which became known as Estádio da Tapadinha.
 The capacity of the stadium has been reduced to 4,000 from 10,000 due to the closure of one of the stands.

 In the early years of the club, matches were also played at the Campo de Santo Amaro, which had been the home of União Foot-Ball Lisboa.

 The Engenheiro Santos e Castro Pavilion, located next to the Estádio da Tapadinha, was constructed in 1972 to cater for indoor sports.
-The pavilion was named in honour of who had been mayor of Lisbon in 1970 and 1971.
+The pavilion was named in honour of Fernando Augusto Santos e Castro who had been mayor of Lisbon in 1970 and 1971.